catpea/catpea-project/database/furkies-purrkies/poem-0622/index.md

 and note that big companies are blocked from fixing this problem, as they just want to [sell, sell, sell](https://www.youtube.com/watch?v=MoKLovtnbGY).

 So as long as it is not illegal for them,\
-\[companies don't care about Human Rights, you, your privacy, or anything else, they only care about profit, profit, profit]\[2].
+companies don't care about Human Rights, you, your privacy, or anything else, they only care about profit, profit, profit.

 ---